ldutoit/eelRNA/README.md

 ## Analyses

-### Building the transcriptome and obtaining counts
+### Building the transcriptome and obtaining counts.

 The transcriptome is built in [trinityrun.md](trinityrun.md) all the way to obtaining gene-level counts for the 12 samples.

 ### Differential Expression (DE) Analysis

 The differential expression analysis is done in [DE_analysis_eels.md](DE_analysis_eels.md).
+Annotation of the transcriptome was done using [annotate.md](annotate.md).

 ### GO Enrichment

-Annotation of the transcriptome is done in [annotate.md](annotate.md).
 That creates the file denovoassembly_annotation_report.xls Which is the complete annotation at the transcript level.

-We then extract GO terms at the gene level  and performed the GO enrichment analysis in the file [GOenrichment.md](GOenrichment.md).
+We then extracted GO terms at the gene level  and performed the GO enrichment analysis in the file [GOenrichment.md](GOenrichment.md).
 The outputs are in the text files [results_files/diff.GO.enriched](diff.GO.enriched) and  [results_files/diff.GO.depleted](diff.GO.depleted).